zagaria/WindowsWiFiPasswords/README.md

 # Windows WiFi Passwords
-PowerShell script for get all passwords for WiFi Networks from Windows Have simple progress bar.
+PowerShell script for get all passwords for WiFi Networks from Windows.
+Have simple progress bar.

 #How to use